 Fabienne Verdier (b.
 1962, Paris, France) is an abstract painter who explores the dynamism of forces in nature, movement and immobility by drawing on her intimate knowledge of techniques and traditions of both Western and Eastern art.
 Verdier paints vertically in ink, standing directly on her stretchers, using giant brushes and tools of her own invention suspended from the studio ceiling.
 Her work combines Eastern aspects of unity, spontaneity and asceticism with the line, action and expression of Western painting.

-Fabienne Verdier lives and works in France and Canada.Read more
+Fabienne Verdier lives and works in France and Canada.
+She is represented in the UK by Waddington Custot.Read more

 Exhibitions and Art Fairs

 During her residency, Fabienne would join the practice sessions of musicians and singers and attempt to capture the music she heard as a visible manifestation on the page, as she described: “I closed my eyes and I heard something and I got a totally new vision of what sound is.
 A new structure appeared in my brain: I discovered a new form, a new dynamism which was a real revolution in my painting.”

 This idea was further developed the following year with ‘Vide Vibration’ part of a commission by the Roberts French Dictionary, in which Verdier considers silence as a kind of inhabited emptiness, preparing our mind to the relative movement of sound energy.